-The San Francisco Conservatory of Music (SFCM), in partnership with the San Francisco Symphony (SFS) and the SFCM President’s Advisory Council on Equity and Inclusion, are pleased to announced that applications are now open for the third annual Emerging Black Composers Project (EBCP).
+The San Francisco Conservatory of Music (SFCM), in partnership with the San Francisco Symphony, announced today that applications are now open for the fourth annual Emerging Black Composers Project (EBCP), its Michael Morgan Prize and the Cabrillo Emerging Black Composers Prize.

 EBCP set out to commission ten works in ten years, a goal that will likely be surpassed in that timeframe.
 To further identify and highlight young artists and support their careers, this year’s competition will invite applications only from composers under the age of 35.